Overturning Roe would hand power over abortion to states. Many would ban it. - NewsBreak

 The Hyde Amendment has been attached to federal funding bills every year since 1977 to prevent the use of Medicaid funds for abortion care, except in extreme cases.

 The post Overturning Roe would hand power over abortion to states.
-Many would ban it. appeared first on Georgia Recorder .
+Many would ban it. appeared first on Idaho Capital Sun .

 Comments / 0